Large N Optimization for multi-matrix systems: Overview

-Once expressed in terms of Wilson loops, this positivity condition implies highly non-trivial inequality constraints among the $\phi (C)$'s.
-The positivity inequalities constrain the eigenvalues of the loop space matrix $\tilde\Omega$, leading to a constrained minimization of $V_{\rm eff}$\footnote{Numerically, and for unitary matrices systems, one finds that down to a certain critical value of the coupling a standard unconstrained minimization procedure converges, giving the correct minima.
-However, at a critical point (and below), the procedure breaks down.
-For single unitary matrix systems, this is the Gross-Witten phase transition \cite{Gross:1980he}, also present in the single unitary matrix hamiltonian systems \cite{JSW} \cite{Rodrigues:2}.}.
-The stationary minimum solution is generally characterized by saturation of certain number of inequalities, whereby the loop space matrix $\tilde\Omega$ develops zero eigenvalues.
-Knowledge that certain number $\{k\}$ of eigenvalues of $\tilde\Omega$ become zero implies a constrained minimization problem associated with
+Once expressed in terms of loops, this positivity condition implies highly non-trivial inequality constraints among the $\phi (C)$'s.
+The positivity inequalities constrain the eigenvalues of the loop space matrix $\Omega$, leading to a constrained minimization of $V_{\rm eff}$ or $V_{\col}$.\footnote{ Numerically and for unitary matrices systems, one finds that down to a certain critical value of the coupling, a standard unconstrained minimization procedure converges giving the correct minima.
+However, at a critical point (and below) the procedure breaks down.
+For single unitary matrix systems this is the Gross-Witten phase transition \cite{Gross:1980he}, also present in the single unitary matrix hamiltonian systems \cite{JSW,Rodrigues:1981sd,Rodrigues:1982qr}.} The stationary minimum solution is generally characterized by saturation of a certain number of inequalities, whereby the loop space matrix $\Omega$ develops zero eigenvalues.

-where one has a set of Lagrange multiplier equations enforcing the vanishing of the saturated eigenvalues of $\tilde\Omega\,$.
-The static ground state solution would be determined by the equations

-where one clearly sees a modification due to the constraints.
-An equation involving only Wilson loop variables can still be obtained, through projection